Decafoats/RFPS_911_App/README.md

   <br />
   <br />
   <p style="padding-right:150;">
    The 911 call function serves as a lifelike mobile phone simulator, imparting essential knowledge on utilizing the emergency call feature to dial 911.
 Starting with a lock screen, children are challenged to locate the emergency call button at the bottom of the interface, proceeding to accurately input 911 and press the call button to connect with emergency responders.
-A guiding script appears within moments, empowering the child to follow along and effectively communicate critical information during emergencies confidently.
+A guiding script appears within moments, empowering the child to confidently follow along and effectively communicate critical information during emergencies.
   </p>
 </div>